omise/omise-ios/README.md

 Opn Payments supports many payment methods other than cards.
 You may request a payment with one of those supported payment methods from a customer by calling the `CreateSource` API.
-You need to specify the parameters (e.g. payment amount and currency) of the source you want to create by creating and initializing a `CreateSourcePayload` with the `Payment Information` object:
+You need to specify the parameters (e.g., payment amount and currency) of the source you want to create by creating and initializing a `CreateSourcePayload` with the `Payment Information` object: